AlexIIL/rfcs/rfc/0000-dependency-downloading.md

 ## Summary

-This RFC describes how downloadable jars and assets should be specified in a quilt.mod.json file, and how quilt loader will download and store those downloadable files.
+This RFC describes how downloadable jars should be specified in a quilt.mod.json file, and how quilt loader will download and store those downloadable files.